What are Uterine Fibroids?

 Myomectomy is another surgical option where the surgeon removes the fibroids only, leaving the uterus intact.
 This surgery is not as effective as hysterectomy at relieving symptoms, but still carries all the risks of surgery (bleeding, infection, longer recovery, requires general anesthesia).
 Also, symptoms are related to fibroid location in the uterus, so if the fibroid causing bleeding or pain is not removed or missed altogether (as does happen), then a needless surgery was performed.
 Symptoms can also recur if new fibroids develop.

-Uterine fibroid embolization has large volumes of data showing it is as effective as surgery, and more effective than myomectomy in some cases.
+UFE has large volumes of data showing it is as effective as surgery, and more effective than myomectomy in some cases.
 There is also significantly less risk and shorter recovery time than surgical options.
 An added bonus is that it doesn’t need to be done in a hospital.

-It is up to patients to review these options and determine what the best treatment option is for their fibroids.
+It is up to patients to review these treatment options and determine what the best treatment option is for their fibroids.
 Those in their childbearing years should strongly consider non-surgical options, and those that would rather not undergo the risks of surgery should strongly consider UFE.